hustcer/nushell.github.io/.ebook-pub/commands/str_trim.md

 ## Parameters

-- `...rest`: For a data structure input, trim strings at the given cell paths
+- `...rest`: For a data structure input, trim strings at the given cell paths.
 - `--char {string}`: character to trim (default: whitespace)
 - `--left`: trims characters only from the beginning of the string
 - `--right`: trims characters only from the end of the string